Updated – April 8th, 2022

 What seems harmless, like making a board of pictures, goals, and desires has some deep roots.
 It is those roots, I want you to be aware of as a Christian.

 The Law Of Attraction is the idea that our thoughts and feelings can manipulate energy and give us what we want.
 If we think negatively, then bad things happen.
 If we think positive then good things happen.
 We essentially have the power to create our own reality or destiny.
 We can get whatever we want.
-This train of thought also leads people to think health problems happen because the individual is at fault.
+This same train of thought also leads people to think health problems happen because the individual is at fault.